gdbroman/broman.blog/_posts/2020/2020-10-28-love-what-you-do.md

 "Love what you do" is for professionals.

-Doing what you love means relying on passion.
+Doing what you love is relying on passion.

 Loving what you do is showing up regardless.